Spatio-Temporal Log-Gaussian Cox-Hawkes Processes with Inhibition and Excitation for Stochastic Star Formation: Classical SSPSF Model and Its Point-Process Interpretation

-and let $N_{i,j,k}=N(B_{i,j,k})$ be the observed number of events in a spacetime cell $B_{i,j,k}$.
+and let $N_{i,j,k}=N(B_{i,j,k})$ be the observed number of events in a space-time cell $B_{i,j,k}$.
 Regrouping the event term by cells and decomposing the integral over the partition for the continuous log-likelihood, we have